 Thank you much, Tim, very much.

-Uh how about this?
+How about this?

 Let me read you this headline.

-This is the UK Daily Mail.
+This is the U.K. Daily Mail.

-Iowa's hog castrating senator will deliver Republican response to State of the Union address.
+Iowa's hog castrating senator will deliver Republican response to State of the Union Address.

-As Joni Ernst, yes, Joni Ernst.
+As Joni Ernst, that's Joni Ernst.

 That's the headline.